-Origins of the game: Resident Evil 3 – From spin-off to full sequel – P.1 Join the game in the past to find out the birth of Resident Evil 3, one of the classic versions of the Resident Evil series 3.
+Origins of the game: Resident Evil 3 – From spin-off to the full sequel – P.1 Join the game in the past to find out the birth of Resident Evil 3, one of the classic versions of the Resident Evil series 3.

 Resident Evil 3

 Mr. Kazuhiro recounted that he was completely surprised by the decisions of the bosses.
 “The game will be a spinoff, so I pursued that framework during development.
-I never expected it to become Resident Evil 3. ” Meanwhile, Mr. Shinji Mikami said that after supervising the project as a producer, I felt that Kazuhiro’s game could become a mainstream game but aimed at “hardcore” fans who didn’t mind. strange or wacky game story compared to previous versions.
+I never expected it to become Resident Evil 3. ” Meanwhile, Mr. Shinji Mikami said that after supervising the project as a producer, I felt that Kazuhiro’s game could become a mainstream game but aimed at “hardcore” fans who didn’t mind.
+Strange or wacky game story compared to previous versions.

-According to Kazuhiro, the reason Capcom suddenly changed Resident Evil 1.9 + 2.1 into Resident Evil 3 is because Capcom’s listing date has come very close.
+According to Kazuhiro, the reason Capcom suddenly changed Resident Evil 1.9 + 2.1 into Resident Evil 3 is that Capcom’s listing date has come very close.
 “Capcom needs a successful game to win the trust of investors.
-They think a new numbered Resident Evil game will make it easier to achieve this goal. ” Yasuhisa thought that there was another cause: the “real” Resident Evil 3 game that Hideki Kamiya developing for PS2 was delayed due to major changes in the game’s orientation, forcing Hideki’s development team have to go back to the concepting stage.
+They think a new numbered Resident Evil game will make it easier to achieve this goal. ” Yasuhisa thought that there was another cause: the “real” Resident Evil 3 game that Hideki Kamiya developing for PS2 was delayed due to significant changes in the game’s orientation, forcing Hideki’s development team to have to go back to the conception stage.
 This means that Resident Evil fans on PS2 will have to wait a few more years to play the next Resident Evil title, and Capcom doesn’t want that.
 “A game designed by Hideki couldn’t be less than perfect, and we couldn’t imagine developing such a rush on a completely new system like PS2.”

 Rushed into content

-By this time, it’s too late to reboot the game and redo gameplay according to Resident Evil 2 – the development team only has … 2 months to add more content to the game and extend its duration as required. by Mr. Yoshiki Okamoto.
+By this time, it’s too late to reboot the game and redo gameplay according to Resident Evil 2 – the development team only has … 2 months to add more content to the game and extend its duration as required by Mr. Yoshiki Okamoto.
 The current version of the game lasts about 2-3 hours and ends when gamers meet Nemesis at the clock tower, but for pro players, that time may be significantly shortened, especially in replays.